 A flare-up may be conceivable if the affected person has increasing abdominal pain, cramping, and bloody stool.
 If other symptoms, like fever or fatigue, occur without diarrhea, your healthcare provider should investigate other possible conditions.

 If the disease activity is unclear, a control colonoscopy may help: If there are no signs of inflammation on the inner lining of the large intestine, this is called endoscopic remission.
 Even if there are no visible signs, however, there may still be ongoing microscopic inflammation, especially in mild cases.
 Examining tissue samples (biopsy) under a microscope can assess if there is inflammation.

 How long does an ulcerative colitis flare-up last?

-Those affected should report to their doctor if a flare-up occurs.
-The patient should then discuss the medication plan with the doctor.
-The aim is to contain the flare-up quickly and help it subside without serious complications.
+Report to your doctor to discuss treatment plans if a flare-up occurs, meaning symptoms reappear or worsen.
+The aim is to quickly contain the flare-up and de-escalate it without serious complications.

 Kucharzik T, Dignass A, Atreya R, et al. Updated S3-Guideline Ulcerative Colitis.
 German Society for Digestive and Metabolic Diseases (DGVS).
 Aktualisierte S3-Leitlinie Colitis ulcerosa der Deutschen Gesellschaft für Gastroenterologie, Verdauungs- und Stoffwechselkrankheiten (DGVS) - AWMF-Register-Nr.
 021/009.
 Z Gastroenterol.
 2019;57(2):162–241. doi:10.1055/a-0824-0861

 Moran CP, Neary B, Doherty GA.
 Endoscopic evaluation in diagnosis and management of inflammatory bowel disease.
 World J Gastrointest Endosc.
 2016;8(20):723–732. doi:10.4253/wjge.v8.i20.723